Beccy Gordon

-Beccy Gordon Hunter-Reay (born September 16, 1978) (née and professionally known as Beccy Gordon) is an American off-road racer, pit-reporter, and model.
+Rebecca Jill Gordon Hunter-Reay (born September 16, 1978) (née and professionally known as Beccy Gordon) is an American off-road racer, pit-reporter, and model.

 Softball and modeling career

 Gordon was the youngest member, to date, on the United States women's national softball team.

 Aside from softball, she was a swimsuit model for Roxy/Quiksilver for six years and represented such clients as Ralph Lauren, Victoria’s Secret and Speedo.

 Racing career

 After obtaining a Bachelor of Arts degree in Communications from Chapman University, she decided to become a racing journalist.
 Gordon became a pit-reporter and feature host for the Champ Car World Series in 2004 and 2005.
 She is currently a spokesmodel for NASCAR and Phoenix International Raceway.

 Beccy and her sister, Robyn Gordon, formed an all female off-road race team, All-American Girl Racing.
 In 2006, AAGR became the only all-girl team to complete the Baja 1000, and rounded out the season with two victories.
 They competed in Class 10 and Baja Challenge division.
 Gordon was selected by Toyota Motorsports to participate in the 2008 Toyota Pro/Celebrity Race at the Toyota Grand Prix of Long Beach as a "Pro" driver.
 This was Gordon's first race on pavement.

 In 2012, Gordon made her first attempt at the Pikes Peak International Hill Climb, driving an electric Mitsubishi "i" car.